Ciela-Institute/caustics/.github/CONTRIBUTING.md

 $ nox -s build  # Make an SDist and wheel
 ```

-Nox handles everything for you, including setting up an temporary virtual
+Nox handles everything for you, including setting up a temporary virtual
 environment for each run.

 # Setting up a development environment manually